ITU-BDSA2024-GROUP13/Chirp/docs/2024_itubdsa_group_13_report.md

 <!--
 Illustrate the architecture of your deployed application.
 Remember, you developed a client-server application.
 Illustrate the server component and to where it is deployed, illustrate a client component, and show how these communicate with each other.
  -->
+* User Initiates a Request:

+    The user enters the application's URL in their browser.
+    This triggers the browser to send an HTTP GET request to the given endpoint

+* HTML, CSS, and JavaScript are Received:

+    The server responds with an HTML file and references to CSS (for styling) and JavaScript (for behavior).
+    These files are processed by the browser to render the application interface.

+* Subsequent Interactions:

+    When the user interacts with the page (e.g., clicking "Like" on a Cheep), JavaScript makes new HTTP requests to the server to update data or fetch more content.
+    The server processes these requests and sends updated data to the database, and returns a new view.

 ## User activities
 <!--